SmithWillSuffice/ohanga-pai/content/blog/16_true_populism.md

 However, you can find Idiot Nerds writing against populism${}^\ast$ from the Marxist Ivory Tower [here](http://www.whatnextjournal.org.uk/Pages/Back/Wnext28/Populism.html):

-> Those of us who would change the world must first unlearn the dogmas of capitalism and construct new ways of thinking.
+> Says this marxist nerd: "Those of us who would change the world must first unlearn the dogmas of capitalism and construct new ways of thinking.
 Only when these ideas become sufficiently widespread (whether in the working class or a group defined on some other basis) can a challenge be mounted which could really threaten the dominant structures of the present society.
-Only then can we begin to consider the possibility of radical social transformation as an immediate political possibility.
+Only then can we begin to consider the possibility of radical social transformation as an immediate political possibility."

 "Those of us who would change the world..." oh my gawd!